WISDEM/WOMBAT/docs/source/examples/how_to.md

 [ORBIT library structure](https://github.com/WISDEM/ORBIT/blob/master/ORBIT/core/library.py#L7-L24)
 to increase compatibility between similar libraries.

-WOMBAT will still support the original structure until either v0.7 or v0.8, depending on the release timeframe, to allow users to update in their own time.
+WOMBAT will still support the original structure until v0.9, depending to allow users to update in their own time.
 ```

 To help users convert to the new structure, the following method is provided to create